pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Localization/HowToAcquireLabelsFromTheLangObject/Index.rst

 Including locallang files in modules
 """"""""""""""""""""""""""""""""""""

-If you are using $LANG->getLL() for fetching labels in your modules (this is recommended) then you must make sure to include the locallang file with the labels during the initialization of your module.
+If you are using $GLOBALS['LANG']->getLL() for fetching labels in your modules (this is recommended) then you must make sure to include the locallang file with the labels during the initialization of your module.
 However you should not just include the file - rather use the API-function
-$LANG->includeLLFile() designed for that.
+$GLOBALS['LANG']->includeLLFile() designed for that.
 There are three reasons for
 this:

-- If the locallang.php file is splitted into a main- and sub-file that is automatically handled by that function.
+- If the locallang.php file is split into a main- and sub-file that is automatically handled by that function.

 - If any 'XLLFile' is configured to override the values in the default